msoos/cryptominisat/README.markdown

 Compiling in Mac OSX
 -----

-First, you must get Homebew from https://brew.sh/ then:
+First, you must get Homebrew from https://brew.sh/ then:

 ```
 brew install cmake boost zlib